Kater Mikesch

 Kater Mikesch (original title: Kocour Mikeš) is a children's book by the Czech author Josef Lada from the 1930s.
-It was retold by German author Otfried Preußler, who was awarded therefore with the Deutscher Jugendliteraturpreis in 1963.
+Its retelling by German author Otfried Preußler was awarded the Deutscher Jugendliteraturpreis in 1963.
 In 1964, it was adapted into a German children's television series by the Augsburger Puppenkiste marionette theatre company.

 Plot

-In the little village of Holleschitz there lives the cobbler Pepik and his grandmother.
-She has a tomcat called Mikesch.
-Pepik and Mikesch get friends, and Pepik successfully schools Mikesch to speak.
-Many people in Holleschitz are startled and staggered by the polite and lovely tomcat and embosom him.
+In the little village of Holleschitz lives a cobbler named Pepik and his grandmother.
+She has a cat called Mikesch.
+Pepik and Mikesch become friends, and Pepik successfully teaches Mikesch to speak.
+Many people in Holleschitz are startled and staggered by the polite and lovely tomcat and embrace him.
 The cobbler makes him a pair of boots.
 And the cuttler makes him a garment, because Mikesch helped him.

 Besides Mikesch, grandmother owns the dog Sultan and the pig Paschik.
-Mikesch schools the pig to speak.
-With the local shepherd, there lives the fierce ramgoat Bobesch, whom the shepherd wants to sell on the local market.
-Pepik saves him by schooling him to speak.
-Bobesch pledges the shepherd to behave.
-Paschik, Bobesch and Mikesch get good friends.
-One day, Mikesch smashes the cream pot of grandmother.
+Mikesch teaches the pig to speak.
+With the local shepherd lives the fierce ram Bobesch, whom the shepherd wants to sell on the local market.
+Pepik saves him by teaching him to speak as well.
+Bobesch pledges to the shepherd that he will behave.

+Paschik, Bobesch and Mikesch become good friends.
+One day, Mikesch smashes grandmother's cream pot.
 Because of a guilty conscience and fear of her reaction, he runs off and goes out into the world to search for work.
 He succeeds in this with the circus Klutzki.
 With a lot of money in his pockets, a new cream pot and lots of presents for his friends, he returns home.
-There he gets to know Maunzerle, who is a part of the cobblers household and also has learned to speak, but not as well at all as Mikesch.
+There he gets to know Maunzerle, who is a part of the cobbler's household and has also learned to speak, but not as well as Mikesch.